zhousarah/azure-compute-docs/articles/virtual-machines/capacity-reservation-associate-vm.md

 ---
 <!-- The three dashes above show that your section of tabbed content is complete.
 Don't remove them :) -->

-## View VM association with the instance view
+## View VM association with the Instance View

 After the `capacityReservationGroup` property is set, an association now exists between the VM and the group.
 Azure automatically finds the matching capacity reservation in the group and consumes a reserved slot.
-The capacity reservation's instance view reflects the new VM in the `virtualMachinesAllocated` property:
+The capacity reservation's Instance View reflects the new VM in the `virtualMachinesAllocated` property:

 ### [API](#tab/api3)